tomjaguarpaw/trainings/lynda/leadership-foundations.md

 1. Know what triggers a strong physical or emotional reaction from you

-2. Have 1-2 actions you can take (breathing, journalling, talking, exercising)
+2. Have 1-2 actions you can take (breathing, journaling, talking, exercising)

 ## Motivating and engaging others